 My research and teaching interests are in political sociology, urban sociology, political economy, and the sociology of race and racism.
 My dissertation uses mixed and historical methods to explore the politics of post-industrial decline in Michigan from the 1970s to the present.
 Other ongoing projects include work on race-class stratification in financial institutions, police militarization, the sociology of W. E. B. Du Bois, and sociological theories of race and racism.

-At the Harvard Kennedy School, I am a Stone PhD Scholar in Inequality and Wealth Concentration in the Multidisciplinary Program in Inequality and Social Policy, a Democracy Doctoral Fellow at the Ash Center for Democratic Governance and Innovation, and a former Urban Dissertation Fellow at the Taubman Center for State and Local Government.
-In 2019, I was a U.S. Fulbright Research Scholar in Brazil and a Visiting Scholar in Sociology at the Universide de São Paulo.
+I am a former Democracy Doctoral Fellow (2020-2021) at the Ash Center for Democratic Governance, an Urban Dissertation Fellow (2017-2018) at the Taubman Center for State and Local Government, and in 2019 I was a Fulbright Scholar in Brazil, where I studied the politics of prison privatization as a Vising Scholar in Sociology at the Universidade de São Paulo.